The ADA was formed in 2008 by a group of Assistant Directors who felt that the AD department needed better cohesion to improve it’s lot.

-Whatever level you are at in our department, do please join us and benefit from an association that will represent your interests in the years ahead and help you become a first class assistant director.
+Whatever level you are at in our department, please join us and benefit from an association which will represent and promote your interests and help you to become a first class Assistant Director.

 Brashna Agha,Tom Dunbar

-Isusko Garcia, Marcia Gay, Will jasper, Stuart Learmonth,
+Isusko Garcia, Marcia Gay, Will Jasper, Stuart Learmonth, Richard Lingard

 c/o Halliford Studios,